 You know the recipe is good when your own father says it reminds him of a dish his Italian mother made.
 Am I right?
 Well I don’t know if my Nonna (grandma in Italian) made this exact recipe, but I wouldn’t be surprised if it was close.

-The recipe uses frozen spinach (huge time saver), canned cannellini beans, onions, garlic, chicken stock and tomatoes.
+Italian Romano or Parmesan Cheese.
+I recommend using Romano, it has a stronger flavor and less goes further.
+But if Parm is all you have that’s fine too.
 With the grated cheese on top, you can’t go wrong.
 It’s a true winner and I hope it is as well in your own household.

 I have some good tips at the bottom which I encourage you to read.
 They save you time and help you make this dish in 30 minutes or less.
 Yes, I said 30 minutes!

-Watch my video to see how simple it really is!
+Watch my video in the recipe to see how simple it really is!